HussainAther/floatnotes/README.md

 For realtime Firebase database access, view on the hosted site: https://www.8thwall.com/floatnotesapp/floatnotes

+The hosted site uses the Realtime Database Module for getting and updating information that the user sends so that they can create notes and store them in a databse: https://www.8thwall.com/diegousdz/modules/firebase-realtime-database

 ## Features
-Create virtual sticky notes with customizable text and colors.
+* Create virtual sticky notes with customizable text and colors.
-Position and rotate sticky notes in 3D space using gestures.
+* Position and rotate sticky notes in 3D space using gestures.
-Save sticky notes in the AR scene, allowing them to persist across sessions.
+* Save sticky notes in the AR scene, allowing them to persist across sessions.
-View and edit existing sticky notes in the AR scene.
+* View and edit existing sticky notes in the AR scene.
-Display inspirational quotes as virtual sticky notes from a remote server.
+* Display inspirational quotes as virtual sticky notes from a remote server.

 ## Technologies Used
-A-Frame: A web framework for building AR and VR experiences using HTML and JavaScript.
+* A-Frame: A web framework for building AR and VR experiences using HTML and JavaScript.
-Firebase Realtime Database: A cloud-hosted NoSQL database used to store and retrieve sticky note data.
+* Firebase Realtime Database: A cloud-hosted NoSQL database used to store and retrieve sticky note data.

 ## Getting Started
 Clone the repository to your local machine: